purseclab/DnD/README.md

 # DnD: A Cross-Architecture Deep Neural Network Decompiler

-DND is the first compiler- and ISA-agnostic deep neural network (DNN) decompiler capable of reverse engineering DNN models from compiled binaries.
+DND is a deep neural network (DNN) decompiler capable of reverse engineering DNN models from compiled binaries.

 ### Environment
 1. Create a Python virtual environment